-It can be overwhelming to plan a new home, especially with all the details that need to be thought out like, the architectural design of a home, the floor plan layout, as well as planning every finish detail.
-Often the kitchen is the space that homeowners really pay attention to, but it’s hard to know what style and shape kitchen to choose.
-Some homeowners are limited due to their design, but many times, especially with our open timber frame homes, the design is flexible allowing many kitchen styles to be considered.
+It’s overwhelming to plan a new home, especially with all the details that need to be thought out like the architectural design of a home, the floor plan layout, and planning every finishing detail.
+Often the kitchen is the space that homeowners pay attention to, but it’s hard to know what style and shape kitchen to choose.
+Some homeowners are limited because of their design, but many times, especially with our open timber frame homes, the design is flexible allowing many kitchen styles to be considered.
 Depending on how you plan to use your kitchen, will depend on the final style and shape that you may consider.
 For example, do you like to cook?
 Do you entertain often?
 Or maybe cooking isn’t your thing and you want a smaller kitchen.
-There are many different style kitchens to consider for your new home or kitchen renovation.
-Discover the popular kitchen styles for your new home!
+There are many style kitchens to consider for your new home or kitchen renovation.

-For example, you may have one section of your kitchen on a wall but the parallel section may only feature bottom cabinets and a counter top, opening the kitchen into the remainder living spaces of the home.
-The post and beam home above, shows a galley style kitchen that is closed off, but we are seeing a bigger trends with open style galley kitchens.
+For example, you may have one section of your kitchen on a wall but the parallel section may only feature bottom cabinets and a countertop, opening the kitchen into the rest living spaces of the home.
+The post and beam home above shows a galley-style kitchen that is closed off, but we are seeing bigger trends with open style galley kitchens.
 Galley kitchens can feel more crowded if you like to entertain, so it may not be a good fit.
 However, you can make it work if you open one wall, eliminate upper cabinets and turn this part of the kitchen into serving space.